As numerous hacks over the past few years have shown us, our money is never truly safe, even at seemingly secure institutions.

 Make It Look Like You're Home

 It's not all about guarding the assets you have with you on vacation.
-If your house looks like it's been unattended, burglars can tell you haven't been home, making it a breeding ground for a robbery.
-Jenna Lee of Credit Karma recommends putting a hold on your mail; letting your mail and newspapers build up is one way that thieves can tell there's nobody picking them up.
+If your house looks like it's been unattended, burglars can tell you haven't been home, making it a prime spot for a robbery.
+You might want to put a hold on your mail; letting your mail and newspapers build up is one way that thieves can tell there's nobody picking them up.

 Ask a trusted friend or family member to pick up packages delivered to your door, and use timers on your inside and outside lights to give the impression your house is occupied.
 It would be a shame if protecting your money on vacation meant losing it on the return home.